-Learn how to smoke ribeye steaks the RIGHT WAY on ANY grill or smoker!
+Learn how to smoke ribeye steaks the RIGHT WAY on ANY grill or smoker, whether its a Traeger or Pit Boss pellet grill, a Masterbuilt electric smoker, or just a simple Weber kettle!

-Smoke them full of flavor low and slow and then finish with a blazing hot reverse sear to create the BEST ribeye steaks you’ve ever had!
+Smoke these ribeyes full of flavor low and slow and then finish with a blazing hot reverse sear to create the BEST ribeye steaks you’ve ever had!

 Let’s get started!